chlorophyll/chlorophyll/README.md

 # Chlorophyll

-Chloropyll is a set of tools for photon synthesis.
+Chlorophyll is a set of tools for photon synthesis.
 It is used to generate patterns and map them onto LED art pieces.